sergeyklay/blog/README.md

 under the [CC-BY-4.0][cc-by-4.0], a modified version of [Ed][ed] theme that I ported from Jekyll to Hugo is distributed under the [MIT License][orig-ed-licence].

+Feel free to use the HTML and CSS as you please.
+If you do use anything here, a link back to https://github.com/sergeyklay/blog would be appreciated.

 [blog]: https://serghei.blog/?utm_source=github.com&utm_campaign=banch_readme&utm_medium=smm
 [hugo]: http://gohugo.io